ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/career_progression_(35_to_44_years)/occupational_progression.md

 ## Chart: Multi-line
 {
     "code": "IN42",
-    "title": "Probability of access to the professional classes by parental class controlling for age and survey year, by sex and SEB (UK, 2014 to 2021 combined)", "data": [
+    "title": "Percentage probability of access to the professional classes by parental class controlling for age and survey year, by sex and SEB (UK, 2014 to 2021 combined)"
+    "tooltipTitle": "",
+    "data": [{
+        "label": "Women",
-        { "label": "Women", "data": "/static/data/indicators/IN42_gender_female-20230713.csv" },
+        "data": "/static/data/indicators/IN42_gender_female-20230713.csv"
+    }, {
+        "label": "Men",
-        { "label": "Men", "data": "/static/data/indicators/IN42_gender_male-20230713.csv" }
+        "data": "/static/data/indicators/IN42_gender_male-20230713.csv"
-    ],
+    }],
     "toggle": "radio",
     "height": 450,
     "type": "liney",